wnossair/dev-connector/README.md

 ## Configuration

-Now, you will use the credentials you just generated to configure the application.
+The server application requires a configuration file for your credentials.

-1.  **Create the Config File**: In the root of the project folder, navigate into the `config/` directory.
+1.  **Create the Config File**: Navigate into the `server/config/` directory.
 Create a new file named `default.json`.
 2.  **Add Your Credentials**: Paste the following JSON structure into `default.json` and fill in the values you obtained from the steps above.

 ```json